Hacaric/Minecraft-2D-Clone/README.md

 ## Credits
 Original Scratch project by **Griffpatch** - https://scratch.mit.edu/projects/10128407/
 Original game: **Minecraft** - https://minecraft.net/
-The logo was created using Minecraft fonts and this site: https://web.blockbench.net/
+The logo was created using this site: [https://web.blockbench.net/    ](https://textcraft.net/)

 _Textures and sounds are mostly copied from Griffpatch's project._